Tom Ferguson: Painting

 Retrospective

-The timeline below accesses 400+ images representing an autobiography of my Painting, 1969 - 2006.
+The timeline below accesses 400+ images representing an autobiography of my Painting, 1969 - 2009.

 Consider scrolling down & starting at First Paintings 1969

-You can "next" your way through time
+You can "next" your way through time... or, alternatively, start with the retrospective exhibition, the first category.

 (Painting statement at bottom page)